chroma9/Phasmoguide/README.md

 ## Ghost Hunting
 This is the most terrifying part of how Ghosts function.
 Ghosts can hunt based on certain variables in play when it comes to what the ghost is, sanity and several other things.
-This section here only discusses the mechanics of the hunt with important things to note linking to other parts of this guide.
+This section here only discusses the mechanics of the Hunt with important things to note linking to other parts of this guide.

+### Hunt Duration
+Here you will find how long a Hunt actually lasts on each difficulty.
+- Amateur: 25 seconds
+- Intermediate: 45 seconds
+- Professional: 50 seconds

+After a Hunt, successful or not, a Ghost cannot Hunt again for another 25 seconds minimum.

+### Common Misconceptions
+There are things that many players believe that are incorrect due to past information or rumors.
+Here is the corrections of some of these rumors.
+- Ghosts cannot see your Flashlight.
+- Ghosts cannot hear you speak.
+- Wraiths cannot see through walls and doors.